acdibble/C950/README.md

-## A
+A. Identify a named self-adjusting algorithm (e.g., “Nearest Neighbor algorithm,” “Greedy algorithm”) that you used to create your program to deliver the packages.

     In order to load the packages onto the trucks I used a combination of a nearest-neighbor algorithm and a greedy algorithm, i.e. after loading a package onto one truck, the algorithm will load that truck until there are no more available packages (greedy), and it will choose the next package according to the distance between the next package and the previously-loaded package (nearest-neighbor).

-## B. Write an overview of your program, in which you do the following:
+B. Write an overview of your program, in which you do the following:

 1. Explain the algorithm’s logic using pseudocode.

 2. Describe the programming environment you used to create the Python application.

+    To complete this application, I used Python 3.9 and Visual Studio Code along with the Pylance extension and its dependencies.

 3. Evaluate the space-time complexity of each major segment of the program, and the entire program, using big-O notation.